jrourke48/Mecha-01-Romi-Term-Project/README.md

-# Mecha-01-Romi-Term-Project
+# Mecha-01 Romi Term Project

 ## Overview

-Throughout this term, every lab and homework assignment has contributed to the development of our final project: assembling and programming a Pololu Romi robot.
+Throughout this term, every lab and homework assignment contributed to the development of our final project: assembling and programming a Pololu Romi robot.
 Our goal was to enable Romi to follow a line and autonomously navigate a predetermined course as quickly and efficiently as possible.
 This required integrating various sensors, implementing cascaded chassis and motor control, and designing a navigation algorithm for path planning and obstacle avoidance.
-To achieve this, we applied concepts from dynamics, control theory, embedded systems, and priority scheduling in task-oriented programming to ensure Romi could complete the challenge successfully.
+To achieve this, we integrated concepts from dynamics, control theory, embedded systems, and task-oriented programming with priority scheduling, ensuring Romi could complete the challenge.

+## The Course
+The course consists of a black line on a white background containing 5 main checkpoints 2 cups that each deduct your overall time by 5 seconds as well as some other notable obstacles.
+There are five main obstructions in the line: the  "diamond" is the first where the path divides into two and back then to one forming a diamond pattern.
+Shortly after the diamond the line becomes dashed and then in between CP3 and 4 there are perpendicular lines running along the path as well.
+After checkpoint four the line is lost altogether and is replaced with a faint grid pattern engulfed by an 80-20 cage requiring precise control of Romi through it to not hit the cage.
+After the cage, the line returns at CP5 and Romi thinks it's smooth sailing to the finish but the last obstruction is a wall between the line and the finish/start.
+Our Romi navigates these checkpoints using a combination of line-following, pivoting, and straight-line driving.
+Some sections demand quick transitions between drive modes, and others require precise control testing Romi’s ability to adjust its driving based on sensor feedback.

 ## Hardware Components

-We were supplied with a Romi chassis kit, a differential-drive platform with a 6.5-inch diameter and an integrated battery holder for six AA batteries.
+We were supplied with a Romi chassis kit, a differential-drive platform with a 6.5-inch diameter, and an integrated battery holder for six AA batteries.
 The two drive wheels, located on the outer edges of the chassis, use 70 mm Pololu wheels connected to Mini Plastic Gearmotors with quadrature encoders for position feedback.
 Two fixed ball casters at the front and rear provide additional stability.
 The chassis includes a motor driver and power distribution board that powers the motor encoders and our microcontroller.

-Our microcontroller was a Nucleo board featuring an STM32 MCU with 76 pins available for powering and communicating with sensors.
+We used a Nucleo board with an STM32 MCU, which provides 76 pins for power distribution and sensor communication.
 We used Python and the MicroPython library to program Romi, process sensor data, control the motors, and determine the robot’s path.
 Additionally, we incorporated a BNO055 Inertial Measurement Unit (IMU) to track orientation using an accelerometer, magnetometer, and gyroscope.
 Since Romi operates on a flat track, we were primarily concerned with its heading (rotation about the z-axis).

-Beyond the supplied components, we purchased a Bluetooth module and infrared reflection line sensors to detect the black lines on the white track.
-Bump sensors were also integrated to detect collisions with walls or obstacles.
+Beyond the supplied components, we integrated a Bluetooth module for wireless control and infrared reflection line sensors to detect the black lines on the white track.
+Bump sensors were also included to detect collisions with walls or obstacles.

 ## Software Architecture

-The majority of our work focused on designing, implementing, debugging, and fine-tuning the code that allowed Romi to navigate the maze quickly and reliably.
-Our code is structured into three levels of abstraction:
+Our software design follows a structured hierarchy with three levels of abstraction:

-1. **High Level:** This includes the 'main' file, `cotask`, and `taskshare`.
+1. **High Level:** Includes the 'main' file, `cotask`, and `taskshare`.
 The main file runs the scheduler, determining which task executes next. `Cotask` implements the scheduler, defining priority and frequency for each task. `Taskshare` provides shared data structures, including shares and queues, to facilitate communication between tasks.
-2. **Middle Level:** This consists of tasks that divide the robot's functionality into manageable sections.
+2. **Middle Level:** Consists of tasks that divide Romi’s functionality into manageable sections.
 Our project runs five concurrent tasks: `navtask`, `usertask`, `sensortask`, `motortask`, and `controllertask`.
-Each task operates as a finite state machine, transitioning between states based on flags and shared variables.
+Each operates as a finite state machine, transitioning between states based on flags and shared variables.
-3. **Low Level:** This consists of classes for individual components such as sensors, motors, and the grid representation of the track.
-These classes include methods for initializing attributes and modifying states to facilitate Romi’s movement and control.
+3. **Low Level:** Comprises classes for individual components such as sensors, motors, and the grid representation of the track.
+These classes define methods for initializing attributes and modifying states to facilitate Romi’s movement and control.

 ## Shared Variables

 To facilitate inter-task communication, we implemented ten shared variables:

-- `calibrateb`, `calibratew`: Flags to trigger line sensor calibration for black and white backgrounds.
+- `calibrateb`, `calibratew`: Flags to trigger line sensor calibration.
 - `V`: Base effort input by the user.
 - `L_eff`, `R_eff`: Motor efforts set based on sensor feedback.
 - `Centroid`: Current center of the line reading (range: 1 to 13).